faaheem13/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. A missing data file of a StudentBook may occur if user accidentally deletes the `.json` file of the class. <br>
-      A corrupted data file may occur if user accidentally edits the `.json` files manually and inputs invalid data.
+      A corrupted data file may occur if user accidentally edits the `.json` files manually and inputs invalid data.<br>
       Expected: All data from that missing/corrupted file is wiped.
 A new `classbook.json` or new `[class].json` will be created when program runs again.